 What are the benefits of protein?

-As well as helping the body get the nutrients it needs, protein has multiple health benefits.
-It:
+As well as helping the body get the nutrients it needs, protein has multiple health benefits, including:

-- Keeps your brain functioning normally: it makes the enzymes, hormones and neurotransmitters necessary for correct cognitive function.
+- Keeping your brain functioning normally: Protein makes the enzymes, hormones and neurotransmitters necessary for correct cognitive function.

-- Balances your mood, preventing irritability and moodiness: it keeps your hormones balanced, synthesising ‘happy hormones’ such as dopamine and serotonin.
+- Balancing your mood, preventing irritability and moodiness: It keeps your hormones balanced, synthesising ‘happy hormones’ such as dopamine and serotonin.

-- Aids concentration, focus and energy: it supplies the amino acids vital for this.
+- Aiding concentration, focus and energy: Protein supplies the amino acids vital for this.

-- Builds healthy bones: it assists with healing broken bones, preventing weakness, fracture and osteoporosis.
+- Building healthy bones: What’s more, this nutrient assists with healing broken bones, preventing weakness, fracture and osteoporosis.

-- Slows down the aging process: it keeps muscle mass intact, supports strong bones, and helps brain and immunity function.
+- Slowing down the aging process: Protein keeps muscle mass intact, supports strong bones, and helps brain and immunity function.

 How does protein help with building muscle?

-In addition to the above, protein is KEY to helping you build and maintain muscle mass.
+As we’ve mentioned, protein is also key to helping you build and maintain muscle mass.

 How it works:

 - When you lift weights or exercise your muscles, you damage the muscle tissue.
-It is when our body repairs the muscles, that they become bigger and stronger.
+When our body repairs the muscles, they become bigger and stronger.

 - In order to repair the muscle effectively, your body needs protein.